 What to Look for in a Cathedral Setting Ring

 - What stones pair best with a cathedral setting?
-Pick a stone that complements the setting best.
-“Elongated shapes such as oval, octagon, and marquise look especially nice in a split shank, while symmetrical shapes such as round, square, and cushion benefit in the conventional style,” Agrawal says.
+“Elongated shapes, such as oval, octagon, and marquise, look especially nice in a split shank while symmetrical shapes, such as round, square, and cushion, benefit in the conventional style,” Agrawal says.

 - Where should I shop for this type of ring?
+Cathedral setting rings are quite popular and can be found at a variety of different jewelers, online and in person.
 Moran suggests purchasing your ring through a jeweler who offers free annual cleanings so that you can ensure the ring stays clean.
 This is even more important with a cathedral setting since it tends to trap dirt.

 How to Care for a Cathedral Setting Ring

-Also, set a reminder to check the prongs and the setting.
-Sometimes, the ring will withstand damage that isn't noticeable at first glance, so inspecting it will help catch any damage before it permanently damages your cathedral setting ring.
+Also, set a reminder to check the prongs and the setting every six to 12 months.
+Sometimes the ring will withstand damage that isn't noticeable at first glance, so inspecting it will help catch any changes before they become permanent.

 Ahead, scroll through cathedral setting engagement rings we love.